Panel stitching is on the inside, subsequently less subject to wearing

 We simulate rainy playing conditions in a lab, leaving the ball to sit in 2 cm of water on a pivoting support whilst subjecting it to 250 compressions.

-By the end of the test, the ball must not have absorbed more than 15% of its weight, or approx. 60 g for this F550 in size 4.
+By the end of the test, the ball must not have absorbed more than 15% of its weight, or approx. 60 g for this F500 in size 5.

 Between 135 and 155cm with a maximum difference of 10cm between the ball's highest and lowest bounce.
-Each ball is dropped 10 times on a steel plate from a height of 2 metres.
+Each ball is dropped 10 times on a steel plate from 2 meters in height

 Shape and pressure retention